bcole808/wp-social-metrics-tracker/README.md

 ### Q. Was this made with magic?

 A: Yes, we used the tears of a baby unicorn forlock.
-Also, PHP.
+Also, PHP and PHPUnit.

 ### Q: A whole University created this?
 Who did you pay?